 These changes highlight two important timing-related factors in considering the use of MECAs in this process.
 The first is that agreements often cover multiple years and adjustments may be more frequent than annually (i.e. the MECA includes two or more salary changes in a calendar year).
-The second is that once renegotiated the agreements become effective from a certain date, meaning that costs change from that particular date, which as can be seen in the case of the Nurses MECA, can be of a significant magnitude.
+The second is that once renegotiated the agreements become effective from a certain date, meaning that costs change from that particular date.